johndovern/Arch-FDE/README.md

 [fde-config.](https://github.com/johndovern/FDE-Arch/blob/master/fde-config)
 After the prompt phase users can review their settings.
 If they messed up or changed their mind they can choose which settings to reset.
 Once the user is satisfied with their settings the installation process will begin.
-Users will be prompted once more for a luks password.
-After that it's off to the races.
 Once the script finishes you should be greeted with a message saying the everything was successful.
 At this point you should be able to reboot into your new system without issue.
 ### Useful but optional
 #### Using a preconfigured fde-config
 The kaiten-yaki script is nice, but I perfer to do the bare minimum when